 Here’s the thing; in terms of basic features, both are the same.
 It’s easy to get your music up and playing without a hitch, and that’s great.
 However, the problem we have with Webamp is that it makes no sense for home use.

-The time it would take a person to fire up Webamp through their web browser, then to add music, one could simply play the tracks through the Windows program.
+The time it would take a person to fire up Webamp through their web browser, then add music, and play the tracks through the Windows program would be significantly reduced.
 Not to mention, every time the Webamp page is reloaded, your tracks are lost.

 Therefore, you’ll be required to re-add your favorite music every time, and that’s a pain to deal with all the time.

-From our point of view, Webamp is better used as a tool on websites with tracks from the administrator.
-To use it for personal use just doesn’t make sense to us; therefore, we suggest giving it a try, but don’t expect to have it as your regular music player.
+From our point of view, Webamp is better suited as a tool on websites with administrator tracks.
+Using it for personal use doesn’t make sense to us; therefore, we suggest giving it a try, but don’t expect it to replace your regular music player.
 Play around with Webamp right here on webamp.org.